 Aladdin The Musical

-The National Autism Society arranged a relaxed performance for Aladdin the musical.
+The National Autistic Society arranged a relaxed performance for Aladdin The Musical.

 It had been booked since we went to see Mama Mia –link–

 Travelling was a nightmare due to works on the Waterloo line so we had to get the bus,

 six in total there and back I would say it took over an hour.